 Does that sound amazing?
 It was.

 When you meet someone who genuinely loves and understands children, you know it, and your children know it.
-My girls LOVED the monks, and the monks seemed to love them, too.
-Sydney was not at all taken aback the first time that a monk scooped her up into his arms--she understands that being the center of one's attention is her rightful place in this world.
-Nobody attempted to scoop up Willow, who's a little more of a handful, but the monks, not many of whom could share many words in conversation with her, seemed to appreciate how seriously she took each of the projects that they all did together.
+My kids LOVED the monks, and the monks seemed to love all the kids, too.
+The little kid was not at all taken aback the first time that a monk scooped her up into his arms, or the second, or third, or fourth time, lol--she understands that being the center of one's attention is her rightful place in this world.
+Nobody attempted to scoop up the big kid, who's a little more of a handful, but the monks, not many of whom could share many words in conversation with her, seemed to appreciate how seriously she took each of the projects that they all did together.

 They made little prayer flags together: